trimble-oss/website-modus.trimble.com/content/adobe-xd.md

 ## 1. Install Adobe XD

-To design with the Modus XD UI Kit you should have the most recent version of Adobe XD installed.
-[Download Adobe XD here.](https://www.adobe.com/products/xd.html)
+To design with the Modus XD UI Kit you should have the most recent version of [Adobe XD](https://www.adobe.com/products/xd.html) installed.

 ## 2. Get the Library